The Civilian Labor Force, Unemployment Claims and the Business Cycle

 For a better understanding of the weekly Initial Claims data, let's view the numbers as a ratio of the Civilian Labor Force.

-The latest ratio of 3.29% means that out of 10,000 workers, 329 made an initial application for unemployment insurance payments in the latest data.
-The latest ratio of 3.291% to three decimal points is at its all-time high as a result of the COVID-19 global pandemic.
+The latest ratio of 1.08% means that out of 10,000 workers, 108 made an initial application for unemployment insurance payments in the latest data.
+The latest ratio of 1.081% to three decimal points is now below its all-time high, which was reached in April 2020.

 What about Continued Claims?
 Here is the ratio to the Civilian Labor Force.